 A basic introduction to international legal research in the Peace Palace Library.
 Your road map for approaching an international legal research problem.
 Step 3.

 Article 38(1)(c) of the Statute of the International Court of Justice states that the Court shall apply 'general principles of law recognized by civilized nations' as a source of law in reaching decisions.
 It clearly refers to 'general principles of law', not 'general principles of international law'.
-Apparently, this was to allow the Court to develop and refine international law principles by adopting and adapting principles from national systems to create a body of rules compatible with the international legal system.
+This was to allow the Court to develop and refine international law principles by adopting and adapting principles from national systems to create a body of rules compatible with the international legal system.

 The use of general principles of law as a source arises where neither treaty nor international custom govern a matter.
 It serves as a gap filler.
 Eventually, general principles of law can develop into customary international law.
 The Court, however, has rarely explicitly referred to Article 38 (1)(c) in its judgments and opinions.
 In the few instances where the Court resorts to general principles of law, it does so without making the effort to demonstrate it.